 Your tendon is being pulled, and because tendons don't much like to stretch, you feel a lot of pain.
 There are two reasons it might be getting stretched.
 First, your calf muscle might be too short.
 Second, your heel might be too far from the calf muscle.

-Suggested Remedy: Reduce the pain and swelling by icing the area immediately after running.
+Reduce the pain and swelling by icing the area immediately after running.
 You can use either a store-bought cold pack or a frozen wet towel.
 Ice for 10 or 15 minutes.
 To reduce inflammation, take an aspirin or ibuprofen at mealtime.
 At other times (before bed, for example), soak the sore tendon in hot water.

 Lifting your heel up toward your calf will relieve the pull on your tendon.
 Try a heel insert in your regular shoes as well as your running shoes.
 You can purchase heel lifts in the foot section of many drugstores, or try using a makeup sponge as a substitute.
 You'll probably notice an immediate difference.

 Most important, though, you'll have to stop running for a few days.
 Give your tendon as much time as it needs for the pain to go away.
 If you continue to run through the injury, you risk tearing the tendon, and then you're looking at real pain.
 The time you should take off will range anywhere from a few days to two weeks.
 And don't stretch during this period, either.
 Your tendon has already been yanked around too much, and stretching, at least at first, will hurt more than help.